abilian/abilian-sbe-monorepo/docs/installation.md

 The following instructions are tailored for a bare-metal server setup, specifically for a server named "sbe.example.com."

+(For cloud installations, the 'cloud' folder contains configuration examples for Docker, Nua, SlaoOS.)

 ## Create a dedicated user